 Since 2015, I have been living out of my backpack, while exploring an assortment of new places all over the globe.
 And it is because of that, the commonest question I still get is, “how do I afford to travel so much?”.

 To most of the people, it looks like I am having a blast (which I sure am).
 But there’s more to it.
 I’ve worked hard to make this happen.
 And interestingly, even after two years of full-time travel blogging travelling, I still struggle most of the months in a year to make money from travel blogging.

 But first things first, here’s how I DON’T fund my travels.
 My parents, family, and friends don’t give a dime to my globetrotting.
 And there is no single company sponsoring my ventures.
 Though I keep finding temporary sponsors, from time to time, I do not have a particular organization taking care of all my travels.

 I Had Enough Savings To Start With

 Blogging is a slow process and takes time to eventually grow into a full-time revenue-generating business.
 Even if you’re exceptionally good at writing content and have a fair knowledge of how SEO and digital marketing works, expect no monetary benefits during your first year of blogging stint.

 So one thing I did right — as I always advise others — I had enough money to sustain my initial one or two years of full-time travelling, until my blog started generating revenues.
 This helped me afford travelling in the initial years before I actually started making some money from blogging.

 Further Reading: Tips For Becoming A Full-Time Travel Blogger

 Surviving The Initial Year Of Travelling

-Though I was using a big chunk of my saving during the initial year of travelling, I used different ways to make money and contribute to my lifestyle while on the go.
+Though I was using a big chunk of my savings during the initial year of travelling, I used different ways to make money and contribute to my lifestyle while on the go.
 This included: